Mentoring, counselling, coaching and role models (post-entry)

 Where does the evidence come from?

-TASO’s advice on the efficacy of mentoring, counselling, coaching and advising for student success is based on evidence from five causal research studies.
+TASO’s advice on the efficacy of mentoring, counselling, coaching and advising for student success is based on evidence from seven causal research studies.
 The studies use experimental or quasi-experimental techniques to assess the impact of this kind of support on attainment or retention/completion.
-The studies took place in the US, Germany and Canada.
+The studies took place in the US, Germany, Canada and Australia.

-This advice is also supported by 18 empirical studies which use data to show that participation in mentoring, counselling, coaching and advising programmes seems to be associated with positive student outcomes, either in terms of attainment, retention/completion or other outcomes such as intention to remain on-course.
-Eight of these studies took place in the UK, including two evaluation reports shared confidentially with TASO.
-The advice is supported by three reviews.
+This advice is also supported by 21 empirical studies which use data to show that participation in mentoring, counselling, coaching and advising programmes seems to be associated with positive student outcomes, either in terms of attainment, retention/completion or other outcomes such as intention to remain on-course.
+Nine of these studies took place in the UK, including two evaluation reports shared confidentially with TASO.
+The advice is supported by four reviews.

 The key references are given below.